paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-072-nuclear-proliferation-prevention.md

 **(b) Prohibition** To the extent that the United States has jurisdiction to prohibit such activity by such person, no United States person and no foreign person may engage in any prohibited activity.

-**(c) Presidential determination and order with respect to United States and foreign persons** If the President determines,,11 So in original. that a United States person or a foreign person has engaged in a prohibited activity (without regard to whether subsection (b) of this section applies), the President shall, by order, impose the sanctions described in subsection (d) of this section on such person.
+**(c) Presidential determination and order with respect to United States and foreign persons** If the President determines,,11 So in original. that a United States person or a foreign person has engaged in a prohibited activity (without regard to whether subsection (b) applies), the President shall, by order, impose the sanctions described in subsection (d) on such person.

-**(d) Sanctions** The following sanctions shall be imposed pursuant to any order issued under subsection (c) of this section with respect to any United States person or any foreign person:
+**(d) Sanctions** The following sanctions shall be imposed pursuant to any order issued under subsection (c) with respect to any United States person or any foreign person:

 (1) **Ban on dealings in Government finance**